ddandanell/mychef.id/replit.md

 ### Technical Implementations
 - **Core Features:**
-    - **Global Header with Language Selector:** Fixed/sticky header on all pages with myCHEF logo and language selector (English/Indonesian).
-Users can switch languages from both the header (top) and footer (bottom) of every page.
+    - **Global Header:** Fixed/sticky header on all pages with myCHEF logo.
+Site is English-only with simplified URL structure (no language prefixes).
     - **WhatsApp Integration & Conversion Tracking:** All CTAs route through a `/contact/confirm` tracking page for Google Analytics event `contact_initiation` before redirecting to WhatsApp.
     - **Geolocation & Personalization:** Server-side city detection using IP address (via ipapi.co) to dynamically personalize the site for Bali locations.
     - **Trust Signals:** Prominent display of 6 trust badges, a 100% Satisfaction Guarantee, and 4.9/5 average rating.